Hoverbear/rust-education-paper/paper.md

 }
 ```

 This notion of composable traits aligns much more closely with the UNIX philosophy than classes and inheritance.
-Traits can also be used as 'markers' in design patterns like state machines.
+Traits fit easily together, are widespread in their implementation, and allow for common interfaces between modules to permit better adaptability.
+Traits can also be used as 'markers' in design patterns like state machines to provide additional compile time verification of correctness.

 # Static Analysis at the Core